parenthetical-e/accumulate/README.markdown

 	 ('N', -1, -1, -1),
 	 ('B', 1.0, 0.0, 4)]

- Bieng so careful they only could reach a decision on the 2 completly A and B trials....
+ Being so careful they only could reach a decision on the 2 completely A and B trials....

 # Decision models